Culture & Connection

 You will book your own flights to the nearest airport: Marrakesh Menara Airport (RAK).

-2019: Book your flights to arrive in Marrakech early afternoon on October 6, before 4pm.
-We will have two vans to transport us to Peacock Pavilions.
+2020: Book your flights to arrive in Marrakech early afternoon on April 29 or May 3, before 4pm.
+For Roses & Red, April 29 we will have one van picking us up.
+For The Red City, May 3 we will have two vans to transport us to Peacock Pavilions.
 If you choose to travel outside these times ask Samira for guidance on arranging your transportation.
 Transport outside of our arranged times would be your own financial responsibility.

 Book your flights to depart Marrakech after 10am on May 9.
 We will have two vans to transport us from Peacock Pavilions to the airport.

 Check out time for Peacock Pavilions May 9 is 11am.

 We recommend that you check multiple airports local to you, as prices may vary a good bit.
 There is a lot of advice online on how to maximize your airline dollars.
 Purchasing tickets 4-6 months prior to international travel is the general guideline.
 Air Maroc has some non-stop flights, depending upon your local airport.
 Sometimes making the drive to a larger, international US airport can save you a lot of money.
 Only you know your own money vs time value priorities.
-We will sent you an email as a reminder in the spring of 2019.
+We will sent you an email as a reminder in the fall of 2019.
+As of fall 2018 round trip flights start in the $590 range.

 Remember to check your airline’s checked baggage fees, and weight restrictions.